triton-inference-server/developer_tools/CONTRIBUTING.md

 1. Find an issue to work on or submit an issue documenting the problem you would like to work on.
 2. Comment on the issue saying that you plan to work on it.
-3. Review the implementation details section below for information to help you make your changes in a way that is consistent with the rest of the codebase.
+3. Review the conventions below for information to help you make your changes in a way that is consistent with the rest of the codebase.
 4. Code!
 5. Create your pull request.
 6. Wait for other developers to review your code and update your PR as needed.